-I have apprenticed to master jembe drummers in Mali since 1991, during about a dozen stays totalling some two and a half years.
-My apprenticeship mostly involved performing the role of accompanist (second jembe or, less frequently, second dunun) at about 200 drum-dance celebrations, on occasions such as weddings and spirit possession ceremonies in Bamako or Islamic holidays and communal peasant work in the rural area south of the capital (Manden).
-Even when focusing on audio-visual documentation in some of my more short-term projects, trying to acquire at least basic performance skills turned out a worthwhile approach to access the local musicians and provided fundamental insights into Malian musical practice.
-I have used my immersion into the life-world of musicians as a radically participatory form of participant observation, that is, as a research method.
+I have apprenticed to master djembe drummers in Mali since 1991, during fifteen stays totalling some three years of time I have spent in Mali.
+My apprenticeship mostly involved performing the role of accompanist (second djembe or second dunun) at about 200 drum-dance celebrations, on occasions such as weddings and spirit possession ceremonies in Bamako or Islamic holidays and communal peasant work in the rural area south of the capital (Manden).
+I have used my immersion into the life-world and work-life of musicians as a radically participatory form of participant observation, that is, as a research method.
 However, learning from, and making music together with, Malian drummers has been a deeply rewarding experience in more than one respect.
 Furthermore, it goes without saying that however transforming fieldwork may be as a form of "second socialization", it will never make me a Malian musician.
 As a Bamankan proverb goes: As long as a log of wood stays in the water, it does not become a crocodile (jiirikuru mèn o mèn ji rò, a tè kè bama ye).

-In parallel to my academic work, I have taught Malian jembe music to adults since the mid-1990s.
-From 2004 I have specialized in the professional development of jembe players in the German-speaking countries.
-In 2006, I organized and co-directed a summer academy for jembe players at CODARTS Rotterdam and from 2012 to 2016 taught jembe ensemble practice at the Cologne University for Music and Dance.
+In parallel to my academic work, I have taught Malian djembe music to adults since the mid-1990s.
+From 2004 I have specialized in the professional development of djembe players in the German-speaking countries.
+In 2006, I organized and co-directed a summer academy for djembe players at CODARTS Rotterdam and from 2012 to 2016 taught djembe ensemble practice at the Cologne University for Music and Dance.
 Next to teaching, I have organized and participated as ensemble member in concert and workshop tours of musicians from Mali, Burkina Faso, and the Ivory Coast.
-Sporadically, I have performed in cross-over bands and directed chamber-jembe projects; listen to some of the latter below.
+Sporadically, I have performed in cross-over bands and djembe-dundun duet projects; listen to some of the latter below.

-Rainer Polak and Juerg Wohlwender play Bamako jembe repertoire (Bayreuth 2008).
-I am on jembe in kirin, jina-2, dansa, and sunun, and on kònkònin (dundun) in jina-1.
-Juerg makes the jembe speak in jina-1 and hits the kònkònin in the other tracks.
+Rainer Polak and Juerg Wohlwender play Bamako djembe repertoire (Bayreuth 2008).
+I am on djembe in kirin, jina-2, dansa, and sunun, and on kònkònin (dundun) in jina-1.
+Juerg makes the djembe speak in jina-1 and hits the kònkònin in the other tracks.